djtooke/CV/README.md

 - I am a keen home chef, and often note that I take a similar approach to cooking as in coding: working methodically, with a focus on best practice (knife skills, mise en place) and an understanding of my ingredients and methods built from the ground up.
 And I very happily 'eat my own dog food'...!

 - I speak intermediate French and German.
 I also have an unbroken streak of 1300+ days' language learning on Duolingo; when I set my mind to learning something, I keep at it!

+- I lived and taught science and IT at a secondary school in Guyana for an academic year, in 2005-6.
+This taught me a great deal, including how to chase a snake out of your house with a machete.